BridgeWorks

 .

 Generally speaking, risk is associated with protection.
 A child whose parents love, protect and are committed to the well-being of their child, we consider at low risk.
-A child who has the protection of a local community, or authorities, is usually low risk.
+In an ideal world, we would love to see this for all these young people.
+A child who has the true protection of a local community, or authorities, is usually low risk.

 .